-- Stack bottom circles and thread with metal brad
+Stack bottom circles and thread with a metal brad

 Stacking your medium and large circles on top of each other, make a small hole in the center.
 Cut (2) small squares out of a piece of scrap cardboard and make a small hole in the center of those as well (we’ll use these between the circles to add dimension to our sun).
 Thread your metal brad through the medium circle, 2 small cardboard squares, then your large square to create the first piece of your stacked sun.

 Affix face to the top

 Using craft glue or a good glue stick, stack (2) glue 2 small cardboard squares together, glue the stack to the center of your medium circle, then glue your face on top.

 Use a piece of tape or hot glue gun to affix a stick (like we did) or dowel rod to the back of your sun stack.

 Pop into a flower bed or potted plant for an instant touch of handmade summer garden art!

 I thought it would be fun to make these 3 different pieces that would add dimension and move independently, but you can easily simplify this project by gluing all the pieces together or just drawing your 3 circles within the same large circle on one piece of paper.